- Campus Life

 Judith G. Miller

-Professor of French Affiliation: NYU New York
+Professor of Literature, NYUAD; Professor of French, NYU New York Affiliation: NYU New York

 Education: MA and PhD from the University of Rochester, and an AB magna cum laude from Vassar College